Katya Kinski: Departure

-Lachman announced that she was leaving Neighbours in September 2006.
+Lachman's departure from Neighbours was announced in late September 2006, and she was due to film her final scenes in the following weeks.
 Her contract was not renewed by producers.
+Lachman was grateful for her time on the show, stating: "I was very aware the whole time I was here that, every week I got a script and I was in, it was a blessing.
+It meant that they fitted me in somehow.
+I was always aware that it was a temporary thing.
+It was like a hot day in the middle of winter for me, and I feel so lucky that it lasted as long as it did.
+So it was sort of expected and sort of unexpected all at once.
+With this industry, you're just not quite sure."
+Lachman planned to leave Australia for Los Angeles and London, where she initially planned to go for a holiday, but would not rule out pursuing work there.
+As a leaving gift the actress was given a signed poster and some of Katya's clothing.

+Lachman teased her character's departure, saying "Katya's definitely going out with a bang."
 An Inside Soap columnist said Katya's departure would be "unmissable" and she would "upset a lot of people before she goes."
-As a leaving gift the actress was given a signed poster and some of Katya's clothing.
 On-screen Katya decides to leave Erinsborough to take a new job in Adelaide.
 In her final scenes she tries to convince Ned to leave with her and cure his gambling addiction.
 But Paul successfully plans to stop him leaving.
 Katya's final appearance occurred during the episode broadcast on 7 February 2007.
 Lachman believed it may have been a good idea to kill the character off.
 But she was content with Katya's exit storyline.
 She told Will Martin from Last Broadcast that "I think it was good they didn't make a big deal... she did kind of piss everyone off!"

 In 2009, Lachman revealed that she would consider a return to Neighbours if she was asked.
 She said "It's a place that's home to me so I'd definitely consider it if they wanted to.
 There's always a place in my heart for Neighbours."